garrettcorn/garrettcorn.github.io/about.md

 -   Genuinely enjoy technology and love finding new intuitive and creative ways to provide value

 -   Huge advocate of reuse and open source styled environments.
-Love to interage and build upon and improve the previous work my fellow software engineers have designed
+Love to integrate, build, and improve upon the work of my fellow software engineers.

 -   Devoted to family values and professionalism, inside and outside of the workplace